lucasnbsb/AwsCertNotes/Mensaging and integration.md

 #### Security:

+- IFAR - in-flight at rest
   - in-flight with HTTPS api
   - at rest with KMS keys
 - Client side if you do it yourself
 - IAM policies for the API
 - SNS policies similar to S3